LAP-BAND (Gastric Banding) & Adjustments

 Second, the band can also be revised to a gastric bypass in much the same way as above.
 If patients have not experienced an improvement in diabetes or acid reflux (or if they have seen either condition worsen), replacing the band with a gastric bypass can be an excellent and effective option.

 Since the band does not require the alteration of any part of the digestive system, revising it is very straightforward.
+The band is removed and if a conversion is desired the secondary surgery is typically performed during the same surgery.

 Considerations of a Band Conversion